Why the F Not? YouTuber 3D Prints Giant Mechanical Switch

 Giesen acknowledges that some small sacrifices had to be made in the name of time and humor, but the biggest difference between his custom switch and an actual keyboard switch only makes his better.
 Turns out that Giesen’s custom switch doesn’t actually input the F key, but instead presses a smaller F key hidden beneath it.
 As Giesen explains, “that makes the funny inside my brain.”

 Still, there’s definitely a few other sacrifices here that leave plenty of room for future iteration.
-The giant keyboard switch is so large that the key’s RGB lighting can’t fully reach around it, for one, and the plastic on the F key’s giant pudding keycap is a little too opaque to really give you the full benefits of the pudding style.
+The giant keyboard switch is so large that the key’s RGB lighting can’t fully reach around it, for one, and the plastic on the F key’s giant pudding keycap is a little too opaque to really give you the full benefits of the pudding style, like some of the best gaming keyboards do.

 None of that matters in the face of the extremely funny end product, though.
 Yes, we’ve seen giant novelty keyboards and even individual giant key switches before.
 But a home made, fully functional, standalone, giant mechanical keyboard with just one button?
 That’s far from an F in my book.